MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 Likewise, precomputed blocks (type `External_transition.Precomputed_block.t`) will need an `accounts` field with account information.

+For both kinds of blocks, we'll also need a list of account creation fees.

 These archive block types do not contain version information in their JSON serialization.
 Therefore, blocks exported with changed types will require code using the same types, and